Security+ Domain 1 - Zac's Notes

 Gap Analysis

-• Where you are vs where you want to be
+• A study of where you are vs where you want to be

 • Evaluate people and processes